Below are just a few things to consider when making your

 or candles lit when you are away or leave your property.
 Be sure to check the batteries in your smoke detectors.
 Make sure that plugs plugged into outlets and/or extension cords are plugged in safely.
-Always have one or more a fire extinguisher handy during the holidays just in case.
+Always have one or more fire extinguishers handy during the holidays just in case.